Edge of Hell (2025)

 Gameplay Design: Responsible for designing the game’s moment-to-moment gameplay as well as core game mechanics.

 Level Design: Responsible for designing, building, and populating all of the game’s 3 main levels, boss arenas, and a Gym level where developers could work on pieces of the game in isolation.
-Also included was pacing design, puzzles, platforming, side objectives, collectibles, diegetic guiding of the player, tutorials, enemy placements, item placements, and more.
+Also included was pacing design, puzzles, platforming, collectibles, tutorials, enemy placements, item placements, and more.

 My Secondary Roles: